dunamismax/scryfall-discord-bot/README.md

 * **Single Binary** – Build with `mage build`, copy the file, and run with env vars.
 * **Systemd** – Create a service to keep it running on Linux.
 * **Docker** – Lightweight container build included.

+For step-by-step setup, see the [Discord Setup Guide](docs/discord-setup-guide.md).

 ---